 But with many choosing the leasing way, we often hear complaints about having unreasonable landlords.
-Reasons differ, such as irrational evictions and sudden huge increase on rental fees.
+Reasons differ, such as irrational evictions and a sudden huge increase in rental fees.
 Some would ignore these and some would fight for their rights.
-But do we really know what our leasing rights are?
+But do we really know what these rights of tenants are?

 The first rent control law was made in 1984.
 Since then, it has met constant reforms and amendments to meet the changing needs and demands over time.
 The latest amendment was on July 14, 2009, signed by then President Gloria Macagapal-Arroyo.
 These changes are set to take effect until December 31, 2013.
 This is in provision of the law that every three years, there is a need to look into the current state of the market and standard of living.
 But until then, here are the things that we should know about our leasing rights.

 -The law covers all residential units located in the National Capital Region (NCR) and highly urbanized areas.
 This covers monthly rents between the range of Php 1.00-Php 10,000.00.

 -If you have been staying in your space for years now, then your rental fee shall not increase by more than 7%.

 -If you are leasing in a boarding house, a dorm, or a bedspace, there shouldn't be an increase of rental fee of more than once in a year.

 -If you are just going to rent, then you should know that an owner can demand only two months deposit or one month advance from you.

 -Once rented, you are required to pay on the day set by the agreement.
 If there is none, then you should pay on the first five days of the current month or during the beginning of your agreement.